 There’s a new sort of password in town: the iambic tetrameter.

 To explain: an iambus is a rhythmic unit in verse that consists of an unstressed syllable, followed by a stressed one.

 ig-NITE ex-PLODE ka-BOOM

-And a tetrameter is a line of verse with four rhythmic units, more properly know as metrical feet.
+And a tetrameter is a line of verse with four rhythmic units, more properly known as metrical feet.

 In other words, iambic tetrameters go something like this: